Upper Bounds on the Capacities of Noncontrollable Finite-State Channels with/without Feedback: Introduction

 \textbf{Structure:} The rest of this paper is structured as follows.
 The channel model is given in the next section.
-We introduce the channel capacities of non-controllable FSCs with/without feedback, and develop the upper bounds on the capacities in Section \ref{sec3}, followed by three theorems to facilitate the computation of these bounds in Section \ref{sec4}.
-In Section \ref{sec5}, we introduce dynamic programming methods to optimize the source of channel input sequences and then compute the upper bounds by Monte Carlo methods.
-Some numerical results are presented in Section \ref{sec6}, followed by the conclusion in Section \ref{sec7}.
+In Section~\ref{sec3}, the channel capacities of noncontrollable FSCs with/without feedback are introduced and the upper bounds on the capacities are developed.
+To facilitate the computation of these bounds, three theorems are presented in Section~\ref{sec4}.
+In Subsection~\ref{sec5.1}, the computation of upper bounds is formulated as an ARSCP with a compact state space and a compact action space~({\bf Problem~A}) which can be further transformed into a finite-state and finite-action ARSCP~({\bf Problem~B}).
+In Subsection~\ref{sec5.2}, a value iteration method is introduced to solve {\bf Problem~B} to obtain a near-optimal policy.
+Section~\ref{sec6} presents some numerical results, followed by the conclusion in Section~\ref{sec7}.